Birthday

 Spy Birthday Party Theme

-Try these fun ideas for your Spy Birthday Party Theme.
 We've listed our favorite ideas for Spy invitations, decorations, games, activities, goody bags, party favors, food and more!

-Spy Invitation Ideas
+Spy Party Invitation Ideas

-There are many fun ways to send out Spy invitations.
-The simplest is to buy or make invitations which are black and have TOP SECRET written in red across them.
-You could also add some fingerprints (using your fingers, thumbs and some washable paint - use a paint brush and cover the tips of the fingers you are using.
+Add some fingerprints (using your fingers, thumbs and some washable paint - use a paint brush and cover the tips of the fingers you are using.
 Press onto paper or cards and let dry.)
 You can use different colors of paint or simple black paint on white cards or white paint on black cards.

 In your invitations use Spy language such as: